THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Learning how to read music notes can seem harder than it really is...

-Starting out, it is like learning a new language, but not quite as hard though.
+Starting out, it's a bit like learning a new language, but not quite as hard though.
 Think of it like an orange with many parts that make up the whole.
 Make sure to study one section at a time first, not trying to understand all at once!